PP-Module for LiFi Access Systems

 Tests

-The evaluator will perform the following tests:
+The evaluator shall perform the following tests:

 Note: Tests 2 and 3 above are not tests that "EAP-TLS works," although that is a by-product of the test.
 The test is actually that a failed authentication (under two failure modes) results in denial of access to the network, which demonstrates the enforcement of FIA_8021X_EXT.1.3.